dacr/primes-scalatra-app/README.md

 # primes-scalatra-app #

-You can directly play with this application on AWS : [http://primesui.elasticbeanstalk.com/](http://primesui.elasticbeanstalk.com/), dangerous features (for the server) are disabled.
+You can directly play with this application on this server  : [http://www.janalyse.org/primesui/](http://www.janalyse.org/primesui/), dangerous features (for the server) are disabled.

 ## Build & Run locally ##